 * There is a common misconception that Colonel John Graham was present at the Battle.
 He was not and at the time was Commandant of the Simon’s Town Naval base.

 It was followed by devastatingly punitive raids across the Fish River until the amaNdlambe surrendered.
 Makana, who had given himself up to the British near Trompetter’s Drift on the Great Fish River in August 1819 in the hope that it would bring about peace, rapidly found himself incarcerated on Robben Island.
 He drowned attempting to escape later in that year.
 In his banishment to an isolated island, Makana kept historical company with many defeated military opponents of the British including Napoleon and later, many clan chiefs of the amaXhosa.

 Although the amaNgqika had initially not actively participated in the war, they joined the British in the reprisals and cattle acquisition subsequent to the battle at Grahamstown, driving their erstwhile enemies, the amaNdlambe, eastwards.
-The decisive British military victory at Grahamstown also allowed for the influx of the 1820 British Settlers, permanently changing the social and physical landscape of the eastern Cape.* Had the battle gone the other way, the 1820 Settler scheme would almost certainly have been abandoned and South Africa may well have been a very different place today.
+The decisive British military victory at Grahamstown also allowed for the influx of the 1820 British Settlers, permanently changing the social, political and physical landscape of the eastern Cape.* Had the battle gone the other way, the 1820 Settler scheme would almost certainly have been abandoned and South Africa would probably have been a very different place today.